kordis-leitstelle/kordis/docs/architecture-decisions/adr009-sagas-for-reactive-cross-domain-interactions.md

 processed, as these changes are encapsulated within the Sagas.<br>
 Maintainability: By centralizing the logic for cross-domain interactions within Sagas, the system becomes more maintainable.
-Each Saga can be independently developed, tested, and modified, any in the future also independently deployed.<br> <br> **Drawbacks:**<br> Complexity: Introducing Sagas adds a layer of complexity to the system, requiring developers to understand the event-driven model and the specifics of Saga implementation.<br> Debugging and Tracing:
+Each Saga can be independently developed, tested, and modified, and in the future also independently deployed.<br> <br> **Drawbacks:**<br> Complexity: Introducing Sagas adds a layer of complexity to the system, requiring developers to understand the event-driven model and the specifics of Saga implementation.<br> Debugging and Tracing: